-It’s Time Network (ITN) is building the first national cross-sector network dedicated to gender equality in cities across the United States and beyond.
+It’s Time Network is building the first national cross-sector network where individuals and organizations can join together in the spirit of collaborative leadership and collective impact to accelerate progress for women and girls.
 As a hub of innovation and progress in gender equality, San Francisco serves as the pilot city in our national Network City Program.
 The Network City Program represents the essential foundation and the ‘roots’ of the network’s presence in cities throughout the United States and globally.

 The goal of our Network City Program is to create a permanent structure for local, national and global organizations, working to improve the lives of women and girls everywhere, to work together in engaging people in collective action and impact.
 By raising awareness of local, state, national and global issues, the Local Advisory Council in each city can leverage resources to support efforts at every level, not just in cities.